MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-windows-8-applications.md

     These files are further explained in the [Generated MobileFirst Native SDK artifacts](#generated-mobilefirst-native-sdk-artifacts) section below.

-    > <b>Tip:</b> Learn more about the various CLI commands in the [Using CLI to manage MobileFirst artifacts](../../client-side-development/using-cli-to-manage-mobilefirst-artifacts/) tutorial.
+    > <b>Tip:</b> Learn more about the various CLI commands in the [Using MobileFirst developer CLI to manage MobileFirst artifacts](../../client-side-development/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts/) tutorial.

+### Adding the SDK

-5. To import worklight studio packages, NuGet package manager is used.
+1. To import worklight studio packages, NuGet package manager is used.
 NuGet is the package manager for the Microsoft development platform including .NET.
 The NuGet client tools provide the ability to produce and consume packages.
 The NuGet Gallery is the central package repository used by all package authors and consumers.

-6. Open the Windows 8 Universal project in Visual studio 2013/2015.
+2. Open the Windows 8 Universal project in Visual studio 2013/2015.
 Right-click the project solution and select  **Manage Nuget packages**.

     ![Add-Nuget-tosolution-VS-settings](Add-Nuget-tosolution0.png)

-7. In the search option, search for "IBM MobileFirst Platform".
+3. In the search option, search for "IBM MobileFirst Platform".
 Choose **IBM.MobileFirstPlatform.8.0.0.0**.

     ![Add-Nuget-tosolution-search](Add-Nuget-tosolution1.png)

     ![Add-Nuget-tosolution-choose](Add-Nuget-tosolution2.png)

-8. Click **Install**.
+4. Click **Install**.
 This installs the IBM MobileFirst Platform Native SDK and its dependencies.

 ## Generated MobileFirst Native SDK artifacts
 Two MobileFirst-related artifacts are available in the Android Studio project after it has been integrated with the MobileFirst Native SDK: the `mfpclient.resw` and the `application-descriptor.json` file.